KastroMugnaio/Deezer-Downloader/README.md

 # **Usage**
 -**Run the tool in a folder**

+-After that you need to put in "songlist.txt" the name of your artist and the song name,
+Example: Drake - Girls Want Girls
+(this should be done before starting the program for the first time)

 -When you run for the first time the tool will download ublock extension (adblock)

--After you need to put in "songlist.txt" the name of your artist and the song name,
-Example: Drake - Girls Want Girls

 **NOTE: YOU NEED TO CHECK RECAPTCHA ONLY FOR THE FIRST SONG**